irahbt/simple-sourdough/README.md

 - Completing payment
     - The complete payment button sends the entered information and triggers a loading screen:
     ![Loading Screen](./static/images/readme-images/product-checkout/loading-screen.png)
-    - The loading screen informs that their request is being handled and therefor prevents refereshing or any other interuption that may effect the payment process.
+    - The loading screen informs that their request is being handled and therefor prevents refreshing or any other interruption that may affect the payment process.

 ### Product Checkout Success